dwarvesf/nextjs-boilerplate/docs/WRITING_TEST.md

 thing we expect them to do.
 We assert that, given a set of inputs, our functions return the proper values and handle problems.

-This app uses the Jest test framework to run tests and make assertions.
+We use the Jest test framework to run tests and make assertions.
 This library makes writing tests as easy as speaking - you describe a unit of your code and expect it to do the correct thing.

 For the sake of this guide, lets pretend we're testing this function.
 It's situated in the `number.ts` file: